-When I began the 26 mile stretch along the towpath I felt like I was cruising at around 6:40/mi pace.
+When I began the 26-mile stretch along the towpath, I felt like I was cruising at around 6:40/mi.
 I could definitely feel my patellar tendon for the first 9 miles along the towpath, but I didn’t feel like it was hampering me.
-I think the worst part was wondering if it would flare up progressively throughout the race.
+The worst part was wondering if it would flare up progressively throughout the race.
 Thankfully it did not get any worse, and by mile 24.5 I did not notice it again for the rest of the race.
 When I reached the 24.5 mile marker I realized I had slowed a bit since the start of the towpath, and I was only averaging just under 7:00/mi pace.
-Since I came off the AT in just over two hours I knew I had to pick up the pace.
+Since I came off the AT in just over two hours, I knew I had to pick up the pace.
 However, my struggles continued and I could not seem to get any turnover out of my legs.
 I finally was able to pick the pace up a bit when Graham Peck caught up to me just before mile 30.
-He went past me and instead of continuing on at the pace I had I went with him.
-We ran together for the next 8 miles moving into sixth and seventh place (we had been in ninth and tenth, but managed to catch some guys who appeared to have been a bit too aggressive on the AT).
+He went past me, and instead of continuing on at my current pace, I went with him.
+We ran together for the next 8 miles, moving into sixth and seventh place (we had been in ninth and tenth but managed to catch some guys who appeared to have been a bit too aggressive on the AT).

-Later that evening, and in the morning I was privileged to meet and talk with many Team RWB veterans from various branches of the military.
-JFK brings out many of the veterans through the support of race director Mike Spinnler, and Team RWB founder, Mike Erwin.
-They are such a great group of folks, and motivated to push outside their comfort level.
+Later that evening and the next morning I was privileged to meet and talk with many Team RWB veterans from various branches of the military.
+JFK brings out many of the veterans through the support of race director Mike Spinnler, and Team RWB founder Mike Erwin.
+They are such a great group of folks, motivated to push outside their comfort level.